 The Old Mill Aldermaston is a short distance west of Reading just off the main A4 and easily accessible from the M4 motorway.
 It has plenty of onsite free car parking.

 Wedding ceremonies usually take place in the Stable Room.
 The larger Mill Room is usually utilised for the wedding breakfast and evening reception but it is licensed for ceremonies if you need the extra space.
+The Conservatory is also licensed for wedding ceremonies.
 The registrars responsible for weddings at the Old Mill are from Newbury Register Office.
 Most of the staff from this office are relaxed and easy to work with - so only minimal restrictions on professional photography and videography during ceremonies.

 The rear of this wedding venue is extremely pretty as well and makes for great photographic backdrops as you will appreciate in the next photograph:

 The interior of the Stable Room can be quite a tight fit if you have lots of guests.
-The next photo was shot by Peter using a wide-angle lens to illustrate the whole of the Stable Room.
-It is not really practical for professional photographers to take up a shooting position at the front without causing a major distraction due to the lack of space once the bride and groom and two registrars are in position.
-Peter usually shoots from the rear and this works well.
+The next photo was shot by Peter using a wide-angle lens to illustrate the whole of the front of the Stable Room.
+It can be tricky for professional photographers to take up a shooting position at the front without causing a major distraction due to the lack of space once the bride and groom and two registrars are in position.
+Peter can shoot from the rear and this works well.
 He has also had great success using small unattended video cameras hidden at the front to capture all the action close up.

-Of course most brides like to have some of their "getting ready" photographed and this will include the girls as they excitedly go about their preparations plus detail photos of the flowers, dress, shoes, jewellery and so on.
-Oh and the cats as well if they are hanging around!
+Many brides like to have some of their "getting ready" photographed and this will include the girls as they excitedly go about their preparations plus detail photos of the flowers, dress, shoes, jewellery and so on.

 We can see the bouquets awaiting the bride and bridesmaids in the next photo: